 One of the single biggest barriers to effective communication ... your office!

-Yet, even though people know this, they still prefer to send an email, or an instant message, to people who are only a few steps away.
+Despite this, some still prefer to send an email, or an instant message, to people who are only a few steps away.

 In today's cut down organizations, leaders are exceptionally busy with heavy workloads.
-But, please don't use that as an excuse.
-It is critical to remember that you are in a leadership position to bring out the best in the people you work with.
+Nonetheless, please don't use that as an excuse.
+It is critical to remember that you are in a leadership position, and part of your moral imperative is to bring out the best in your people.

-Get off your computer, and walk down the hallway, and really connect with, and be a part of, your team.
-Then when it comes time to make large changes, or to implement a new idea, people will be willing to come with you, because you have built a level of trust.
+Get off your computer, and walk down the hallway.
+Connect with, and be a part of your team.
+Then when it comes time to make substantial changes, or implement a new idea, people will be willing to go with you.
+This is because you have built trust.
 It becomes payback time... in the nicest possible way.